-36 Throughout this special permit, the special permit inspection area includes the special permit segment, so any anomalies found in a special permit segment must be remediated to meet the requirements for a special permit inspection area in addition to the requirements of this condition for a special permit segment.
+Throughout this special permit, the special permit inspection area includes the special permit segment, so any anomalies found in the special permit segment must be remediated to meet the requirements for the special permit inspection area in addition to the requirements of this condition for the special permit segment.
 The special permit segment has additional remediation criteria in later sections of this special permit condition.